syncfusion-content/javascript-docs/js/ReportViewer/How-To.md

 ---
 layout: post
-title: Custom Report Item
+title: Add Custom Report Item Run-Time Component
-description: Overview of Custom Report Item
+description: Adding a Custom Report Item Run-Time Component
 platform: js
 control: ReportViewer
 documentation: ug
+keywords: Custom Report Item
+api: /api/js/ejreportviewer
 ---

-## Overview
+# How To

+## Add custom report item run-time component to report viewer

 A custom report item allows you to add the functionality that is not natively supported in the RDL or extend the functionality of existing controls in the RDL standard.
 The run-time component allows to render the custom report item in report viewer.